samrayner/Lando/readme.md

 ------------
 1. Download the Lando ZIP archive.
 2. Extract the contents of the ZIP and upload to your server.
+3. Set the permissions of /app (as well as /app/config & /app/cache if they exist) to 777.
+4. Set the permissions of /install and everything in it to 777.
-3. Visit your website (at the path where you installed Lando).
+5. Visit your website (at the path where you installed Lando).
-4. Follow the installation wizard!
+6. Follow the installation wizard.

 To update from a previous version